MAnalytics/mywebTemplate/content/publications/_index.md

 ## **Papers in preparation**

-**Adepeju M.**, Langton, S. & Bannister, J. Measuring Inequality in the Exposure to Crime at the Small-Area Level: A novel implementation of longitudinal K-means.

 Bannister J., **Adepeju M.** & Langton, S. Inequalities in the exposure to crime at the neighbourhood level: A tale of two cities